ar4210/Data-Analysis/README.md

   4. Open an instance of your favorite web browser, and check the terminal window connected to the remote server for a url for Jupyter Notebooks and enter that into your window.
   5. If successful, you should be able to see the files that are stored under your user in the remote server.
 You should also be able to run notebooks from here, which will execute on the remote clusters.

-  FOR MOUNTING ENGRAM SHARES ON VM:
+  FOR MOUNTING ENGRAM SHARES ON VM:<br/>
   **NOTE: When rebooting the VM using 'sudo reboot' you will need to mount engram again.
 Execute command below to mount engram shares.**

   $ sudo /sbin/mount.cifs --verbose -o vers=2.1,user=<YOUR_UNI>,domain=adcu.columbia.edu,uid=$(id -u),forceuid,gid=$(id -g),forcegid,file_mode=0755,dir_mode=0755,rw,noacl //locker-smb.engram.rc.zi.columbia.edu/axel-locker /home/$(id -un)/engram<br/> **Make sure to input your actual UNI**